Molybdenum

 Molybdenum is an alloy material used in special steels, pig iron, nickel, cobalt and titanium-based alloys.
 Alloys containing molybdenum are widely used in the production of stainless steel, tubular and tubular tools, super heaters, steel resistances, petroleum products and chemical processes.
 It is chemically used in molybdenum fabric dyeing, which has a wide range of uses, to obtain alcohol and formaldehyde.
 In addition, magnet alloys, cast carbides are used in the manufacture of water and gas impermeable materials, and have been added to oils and greases in recent years due to their friction reducing properties.

-According to the 2023 data published in the USGS 2024 report, the world's molybdenum reserves are 15 million tons, and China ranks first in the world's molybdenum reserve ranking with 40%.
-According to the 2023 production data in the USGS report, 260 thousand tons of molybdenum were produced in the world and the largest molybdenum producer is China, with a production of 110,000 tons, accounting for approximately 40% of world production.
+According to data from 2025 published in the USGS 2026 report, world molybdenum reserves are 17 million tons, with China ranking first in world molybdenum reserves with 41%.
+According to production data from 2025 included in the USGS report, China is the world's largest molybdenum producer with 97,000 tons of production, accounting for approximately 37% of world production.
+In 2025, total world production reached 260,000 tons.

-Molybdenum commonly shows five types of bedding.
-These are porphyry and disseminated deposits, contact metaformic deposits, quartz veins, pegmatite and aplite dykes and bedded beds in sedimentary rocks.
-More than 95% of the molybdenum production in the world is made of por molybdenum and porry copper molybdenum deposits.
+Molybdenum commonly exhibits five types of deposits: porphyry and disseminated deposits, contact metamorphic deposits, quartz veins, pegmatite and aplite dikes, and layered deposits in sedimentary rocks.
+Over 95% of global molybdenum production comes from porphyry molybdenum and porphyry copper molybdenum deposits.

-The most suitable mining method for molybdenum, which can be produced with both underground and aboveground operating methods, is determined by evaluating the size, shape, grade and depth of mineralization.
-Worldwide, 55% of molybdenum mining is carried out as underground and 45% as open pit.
+The most suitable mining method for molybdenum, which can be mined both underground and surface, is determined by evaluating the size, shape, grade, and depth of the mineralization.
+Globally, 55% of molybdenum mining is done underground, while 45% is done surface.

-In its main application in steels and cast irons, there are few substitutes that can be used instead of molybdenum.
-In fact, due to the availability and versatility of molybdenum, new materials have been attempted to be developed by the industry to utilize alloy properties.
-Potential substitutes include boron, chromium, niobium (colombium) and vanadium in alloy steels; tungsten in tool steels; There are graphite, tantalum and tungsten for refractory materials in high temperature electric furnaces.
+There are few substitutes for molybdenum in its primary application in steels and cast irons.
+In fact, due to molybdenum's availability and versatility, industry has sought to develop new materials that take advantage of its alloying properties.
+Potential substitutes include boron, chromium, niobium (columbium), and vanadium in alloy steels; Tungsten is used in tool steels; graphite, tantalum, and tungsten are used as refractory materials in high-temperature electric furnaces.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.